SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 17 April, 2022 at 14:04:05
+# Last Refreshed - 17 April, 2022 at 15:05:22
 The Latest Activity was a EBikeRide -

-<b>Out enjoying the sunshine with my love</b>
+<b>Views and birds and animals and views</b>

-which happened on 16 April, 2022 at 12:48:11
+which happened on 17 April, 2022 at 11:21:21

-Which is 0 years, 0 months, 1 days, 1 hours and 15 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 3 hours and 44 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6991044560
+You can see it here https://www.strava.com/activities/6996877942

 ## Number of Rides
 How many rides have I done each year?